There’s more to Doodling than you might think.

 Lindy Gifford, the creator of Doodle-ography, has doodled her whole life and was always told not to by her teachers.
 In spite of that, she grew up to become an artist and graphic designer.
 She got to know artist and art educator, Brady Nickerson, through taking process art workshops with her.
 When Brady discovered the research on the benefits of doodling, she began collaborating with teachers at the local grade school to use doodling with the students as a calming and centering technique.
 The teachers could hardly believe the results, particularly with children who suffered from attention and anxiety issues.
 Meanwhile, Lindy began studying to become an interfaith chaplain and realized that she was already using doodling as a spiritual practice, and that others could as well.

 Lindy created her first spiral bound doodling journal for the children at her Unitarian Universalist congregation, where she was serving as Director of Religious Education.
-Out of that grew the A YOUNG UNITARIAN UNIVERSALIST'S JOURNAL, which is now widely used in UU congregations throughout the United States.
-Soon after, she created an interfaith version— A YOUNG SEEKER'S JOURNAL—which is in use in Quaker and Episcopalian religious education programs, as well as in secular youth settings.
-Most recently she published the adult edition of the DOODLE-OGRAPHY JOURNAL (for everyone) with Maine Authors Publishing in Rockland, Maine.
+Out of that grew the A YOUNG UNITARIAN UNIVERSALIST'S JOURNAL, which is now widely used in UU congregations throughout the United States, and soon after she published the DOODLE-OGRAPHY JOURNAL (for everyone).
+In 2018 she published new revised editions of both, and she is currently working on a new Doodle-ography book with new, enhanced content.

 Doodle-ography is dedicated to helping get the benefits of doodling to as many people as possible—both adults and children.
 So if you think it’s as great as we do, please help spread the word!
 Start a group, or help bring it to the attention of a local organization, school, or church.
 We offer volume discounts for groups.